Xilinx/Vitis-AI/tvm/docs/running_on_zynq.md

 ### Setup TVM Runtime

-The TVM-Vitis flow requires the TVM runtime to be installed on the board.
+The TVM with Vitis AI flow requires the TVM runtime to be installed on the board.
 Clone the tvm-release repository and run the setup script, as follows:

 ```sh
 $ cd tvm-release/